 Reuse and harmonization

-The IHO GI Registry should be checked for existing elements that can be re-used before new elements are defined.
+Before new elements are defined the IHO GI Registry should be checked for existing elements that can be re-used.
+The following should be also considered:

 Features, information types, and attributes should be re-used whenever possible.

 Structure and associations should be harmonized with S-101 and other existing related or complementary products.

 Defining similar but slightly different items should be avoided unless absolutely essential.

 Extensions such as additional listed values in an enumeration can be proposed to the Registry, but conflicts such as different definitions for the same terms must be avoided if at all possible.

-Existing items may be re-usable with the addition of product specific constraints, such as limiting the set of allowed values for an enumeration or codelist type.
+Existing items may be re-used with the addition of product specific constraints, such as limiting the set of allowed values for an enumeration or codelist type.
 Such harmonization includes, for example, re-using complex attributes defined in other Product Specifications with restrictions that exclude some of their sub-attributes.

 Features and information types